Skip to content ↓

 Curriculum Design

-Due to the disruption of Covid we have noticed that many of our younger children have gaps in their language aquistion, physical, social and emotional development.
-Reflecting on the positive impact seen using the EYFS curriculum, we have adopted this style of learning in KS1 classrooms.
-Peckover staff have developed a progression of skills for continuous provision, from nursery to Year 2 to ensure children are constantly challenged.
+In the early years of a child’s education, we recognise the importance of language and communication development, as well as physical, social and emotional development.
+Reflecting on the positive impact seen using the EYFS curriculum, we have adopted this style of learning in Year 1 classrooms.
+Peckover staff have developed a progression of skills for continuous provision, from nursery to Year 1 to ensure children are constantly challenged.

-We have designed our Early Years and KS1 Curriculum to be play based to meet the language, social, emotional and physical needs of our children, many of whom begin school significantly below national expectations.
+We have designed our Early Years and Year 1 Curriculum to be play based to meet the language, social, emotional and physical needs of our children, many of whom begin school significantly below national expectations.

 We aim through our continuous provision, for our children to become independent learners.
 The curriculum and provision are designed to foster and ignite children’s curiosity and intrigue.
 We believe that a high quality, stimulating, outside learning environment is integral to the curriculum, to ensure we engage with all learners, whilst meeting every child’s developmental needs.
 Each year, we aim to adapt the provision to meet the diverse and individual needs of each cohort, to ensure that every child reaches their full potential.